nosqlbench/nosqlbench/driver-pulsar/src/main/resources/pulsar.md

     * (Mandatory) **tenant** is the Pulsar tenant name to be created.
 It can either be dynamically or statically bound.

-### 1.4.2.
-Pulsar Admin API Command Block - Create Namespaces
+## 5.2.
+Pulsar Admin API Command Block - Create/Delete Namespaces

 This Pulsar Admin API Block is used to create Pulsar namespaces.
 It has the following format: